-Here is a list of the best lenses for the Canon EOS Rebel SL3, known as the 250D in Europe and KISS X10 in Asia.
-A wide selection of focal lengths for several types of photography are mentioned.
-In addition to the recommended lenses, each section will have other options for lower or higher prices.
+Here is a list of the 8 best lenses for the Canon EOS Rebel SL3.
+A wide variety of focal lengths for several types of photography are mentioned.
+In addition to the recommended lenses, each choice will have additional alternatives for higher or lower price ranges.

-Here is the list of the best Canon Rebel SL3 lenses:
+This is the list of the best lenses to get:

 - Best All-Around Zoom: Canon EF-S 17-55mm f/2.8 IS USM